 Breakdown

-The command uses the touch command to make the file, which can specify the date using the -d argument.
-This can also be done with just about any programming language.
+command to make the file, which can specify the date using the -d

-By default, the touch command will update the access and modified times.
-Using -a or -m we can update only one or the other.
+command will update the access and modified times.
+Using -a

 Get the real date